-FOUR ADDITIONAL COURSES in sociology with no more than one at the 200-level for a total of 15-16 credits.
+FIVE ADDITIONAL COURSES in sociology with no more than one at the 200-level for a total of 19-20 credits.

+Note: MATH 240 may also be taken to fulfill part of this additional course requirement.

 Note: Connections courses cannot be used to satisfy these requirements.

-Cognate